Platform: Online learning program through LIVE video-based learning models.

 Part 6.
 GESTALT Concepts

 Gestalt therapy is essential for learners to understand their self-awareness levels to know how they respond to situations and the environment.
 Gestalt theory is formed on the belief that “the whole is greater than the sum of its parts.”
 Learners understand the practice of the same in psychology where the belief is compared with “patterns” or “configuration”.
 An understanding of Gestalt concepts also brings the focus on the present moment enabling a person to deal with their difficult past experiences.
 These are useful to resolve internal conflicts and move towards being the best version of self.
 Learners are equipped with the knowledge of 3 essential principles which are Field Theory, Phenomenology, and Existential Dialogue that prepares one with a higher level of expertise for the counseling world.

 Assessment and Evaluation Process:

+All learners have to go through Counseling Knowledge Assessment (CKA) additional mentoring will be provided at extra cost.
 All learners have to submit 1 Case Study of client intervention and 2 Audio Recordings of counseling sessions (prior consent of the client) with transcripts.

 This will be followed by a Viva to evaluate the understanding of concepts and clarity.
 Applications need to follow this with a presentation on their understanding of counseling and psychotherapy.